carbon-language/carbon-lang/llvm/docs/LangRef.rst

 LLVM allows an explicit section to be specified for globals.
 If the target supports it, it will emit globals to the section specified.

-By default, LLVM optimizes global initializers by assuming that global variables defined within the module are not modified from their initial values before the start of the global initializer.
+By default, global initializers are optimized by assuming that global variables defined within the module are not modified from their initial values before the start of the global initializer.
 This is true even for variables potentially accessible from outside the